gocode1702/headless-gatsby-multilang/README.md

 # Why DatoCMS

 It is the most powerful headless CMS out there and also, the only one up to the job.
 You can define app languages directly in the project administration area and query them via GraphQL as well.
-Moreover it has dozens of features that give your content editors superpowers.
+Moreover, it has dozens of features that give your content editors superpowers.

+Don't worry about the pricing or any other plan restriction, as long as your website will have less than 300 pages (for each locale :blush:) you will never exceed the free developer plan.
+There are no limits on the locales you can configure in your project.

-if you are not familiar with it, the following links will be useful:
+if you are not familiar with DatoCMS, the following links will be useful:

 - [DatoCMS and Gatsby](https://www.gatsbyjs.com/guides/datocms/)
 - [Validations](https://www.datocms.com/docs/content-modelling/validations)